 - That a psychologist or psychiatrist contracted by the VA confirms your stressor supports a PTSD diagnosis.

 - Further confirmation by a psychologist or psychiatrist that the symptoms you have are linked to the stressor, and that stressor is consistent with the circumstances of your service.

 - There is no “clear or convincing evidence” that contradicts your situation, stressor, or experience.

-The skilled legal team at Cuddigan Law recognizes and respects the sacrifices veterans made to protect this country.
+The VA Disability Lawyers at Cuddigan Law recognizes and respects the sacrifices veterans made to protect this country.
 They understand the challenges of combat and that veterans suffer from not only physical injuries, but also psychological traumas, including PTSD.

 If you’re a veteran who developed PTSD, especially after witnessing a hostile or terrorist act, we can help.
 We'll review your medical records and discuss with you the best way to obtain the disability benefits you need to care for yourself and your loved ones.
 Our VA Disability Lawyers have supported veterans for years, and we’ll carefully examine your case and advise you on the best approach for receiving the maximum in disability benefits.

 Contact us today, and you’ll speak to an intake specialist for free.